cstroie/DokuLLM/lib/plugins/dokullm/README.md

    - Select specific text and click an action button to process only that text
    - Click an action button without selecting text to process the entire content
 4. For translation, you'll be prompted to enter the target language

+### Using Metadata

+To use metadata for better context:

+1. Add `~~LLM_TEMPLATE:reports:mri:templates:cerebral-normal~~` at the top of your page to specify a template
+2. Add `~~LLM_EXAMPLES:reports:mri:2025:g309-mantea-nicoleta-alina~~` to specify example pages
+3. The LLM will use these references when processing your content

 ## How It Works